-&lt;sup>11 Subpart C of Part 30 does not explicitly set requirements on occupied bandwidth of transmitted signals.
+11 Subpart C of Part 30 does not explicitly set requirements on occupied bandwidth of transmitted signals.
 However, such measurements may be required to verify occupied bandwidth of transmissions fall within authorized bands.

-&lt;sup>12 See 47 CFR § 30.203(a).
+12 From 47 CFR § 30.203(a).